-Representing Helena on the balance beam - Shelby County Reporter
+Davenport representing Helena on the balance beam - Shelby County Reporter

-Representing Helena on the balance beam
+Davenport representing Helena on the balance beam

 By MICHELLE LOVE | Staff Writer

 HELENA – Rourke Davenport’s life is all about gymnastics.
-At nine-years-old, she has already qualified for the Talent Opportunity Program (TOPs), which is one of the boxes checked by all U.S. Olympians.
+At 9 years old, she has already qualified for the Talent Opportunity Program (TOPs), which is one of the boxes checked by all U.S. Olympians.

 “It’s a track all Olympians go on,” said her mother, Robia.
 “This is usually the start of the scouting for Olympians for the USA team.
 Typically, you’re old in gymnastics at 16, so by 14 you should be a level 10, which is the highest level.”